 Step 3 – form into logs

-- Add a teaspoon of garlic powder to the softened cream cheese for an extra bit of flavor
+- Add a pinch of garlic powder to the filling if you want a little extra flavor.

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.